Dublin, California: History

 Dublin Boulevard, a generally east–west road running just north of Interstate 580, was a part of the Lincoln Highway and later U.S. Route 50.
 The street formerly curved southward near today's Hansen Drive to follow present-day Dublin Canyon Road toward Hayward.

 In 1960, the first housing tracts were built in West Dublin, transforming the formerly rural community into a suburb.
 It grew steadily from the early 1960s onward as both a residential and retail center.
-The City became incorporated in February 1982.
+The city became incorporated in February 1982.

 Although a post office operated from 1860 to 1908 in Dougherty, which broke off from Dublin, Dublin's first post office was opened in 1963, and is still in operation today.

-Dublin housed a federal low security women's prison, FCI Dublin, until it shut down in 2024.
+Dublin housed a federal low-security women's prison, FCI Dublin, until it shut down in 2024.
 Many employees were convicted of sexually abusing prisoners.
-The US government agreed to pay over 100 million dollars to the victims.
+The US government agreed to pay over $100 million to the victims.